pyOpenSci/pyopensci.github.io/_posts/2024-05-28-pyos-newsletter-june-2024.md

 comments: true
 ---
 ## <i class="fa-regular fa-comments"></i> PyCon was incredible!
-We feel so incredibly fortunate to have connected with so many of you at PyCon!
+We feel so incredibly fortunate to have connected with so many of you at PyCon US!
 While we're still recovering from a week of summits, talks, and sprints, we wanted to share this sentiment from our Executive Director and Founder, [Leah Wasser](https://github.com/lwasser), which she shared on [her Fosstodon account](https://fosstodon.org/@leahawasser):
 <figure>
     <a href="/images/blog/2024/may/leah-pycon.png">
     <img src="/images/blog/2024/may/leah-pycon.png" style="max-width:100%" alt="Screenshot of a Fosstodon post from Leah Wasser, reading: In my first few moments at pycon I ran into some of my conda friends & was quickly reminded of why this conference is so powerful.
 Python is more than a programming language.
 It's a community of people who I can geek out with about the most obscure topics.
 I belong.
 People care.
 They care a lot about their work.
 They care about helping each other learn.
 While this is a tech conference, it's really people that make python the vibrant communty that it is.">